Hydrodynamics of Immiscible Binary Fluids with Viscosity Contrast: A multiparticle collision dynamics approach: Introduction

 Our two-fluids MPC model is also a first step toward mesoscopic simulations of the diffusion and phase behavior of assemblies of interacting proteins attached to or embedded inside a membrane.
 It should be recognized here that the biophysical properties of the membrane, both in physiological and in vitro conditions, influence the structure and function of many membrane-associated proteins~\cite{janm:2006,kapo:2019,corr:2013,rome:2019,rebe:2017,oate:2011,mann:2016}.
 Diffusion properties of single membrane receptor proteins and their orientation-dependent interaction potentials (which can be partially due to local membrane deformations) as obtained from force-field based molecular dynamics (MD) simulations where the lipids and the atomistic structure of the receptor are explicitly accounted for, can be used as input to tune mesoscopic MPC simulations.

 The present paper is organized as follows.
 Section~\ref{sec:model} gives the essentials of the single-phase MPC algorithm, outlines its extension to immiscible multi-phase fluids, describes the coupling rules of a colloid with the MPC fluid, and defines the simulation parameters.
 The two-fluids MPC model is validated in the three subsequent sections.
-In section~\ref{sec:shear}, the shear profile of a planar three-layers system, and the corresponding time-dependent mean shear stress, are simulated and compared with continuum hydrodynamics and analytical theories.
+In section~\ref{sec:shear}, the stationary shear profile of the planar three-layers system and the time-dependent shear stress functions under starting flow conditions are simulated, and compared with our analytic continuum hydrodynamics results.
 In section~\ref{sec:hydro_corr}, MPC simulated transverse velocity correlation functions (TVCFs) in the bulk regions of the two fluids, and in a region including the interface between them, are contrasted with predictions from the linearized fluctuating Landau-Lifshitz Navier-Stokes equation.
 In Section~\ref{sec:mobility}, the simulated hydrodynamic mobilities of a colloidal sphere moving steadily inside the middle layer of a three-layers fluid system are compared to previous numerical results based on the Stokes equation of low-Reynolds number hydrodynamics.
-Finally, in section~~\ref{sec:suc} we summarize and conclude our findings, and provide a perspective on future work.
+In section~~\ref{sec:suc} we summarize and conclude our findings, and provide a perspective on future work.
+The Appendix presents our continuum hydrodynamics results for the time-dependent velocity profiles and for the stress functions of the composite three-layers system under starting shear flow conditions.